Last Updated on August 1, 2021

 Don’t want to pay for each individual drink?

 For those who don’t want to pay a ‘la cart for drinks, Carnival has an unlimited drink package, called Cheers.
-Try our Drink Package Calculator to see if it’s worth it financially for you.
+Try our Drink Package Calculator to see if it’s worth it financially for you or learn more about the Cheers package here.